-Cap and Gown Distribution: All grads must attend a meeting on June1st during LP block to finalize details of the ceremony and receive their Cap and Gown and Grad T-Shirt.
+Cap and Gown Distribution: All grads must attend a meeting on (date to be determined in late May) to finalize details of the ceremony and receive their Cap and Gown and Grad T-Shirt.
 Cap and Gowns should be removed from the packaging well before the ceremony and hung up and/or ironed to remove wrinkles.
 Students will keep their cap and gown and T-shirt after the ceremony.

 - All students participating in the ceremony must attend the rehearsal at UVic Auditorium from 8:30am to 1:00pm.
 NO EXCEPTIONS (Grads should wear their T-Shirt to the rehearsal)